trinidj/phrolova-project-v2/data/resonators/yinlin/talents.md

 ### Deadly Focus

 The damage of Resonance Skill Lightning Execution is increased by 10% when hitting targets marked with "Sinner's Mark", and Yinlin's ATK is increased by 10% for 4s when this is triggered.

----

-## Intro Skill: Raging Storm

-Command puppet "Zapstring" to attack, dealing Electro DMG in a large range.

----

-## Outro Skill: Strategist

-The next character (or other characters on a nearby team that activates an Outro Skill) gains 20% Electro DMG Deepen, and 25% Resonance Liberation DMG Deepen for 14 seconds or until the Character is switched.